lunasorcery/hw/README.md

 ## Brand Guidelines
 [brand-guidelines]: #brand-guidelines

 When referring to the language, it should be capitalised 'HW'.
-When referring to the interpreter, is should be lower-case 'hw'.
+When referring to the interpreter, it should be lower-case 'hw'.
 All other forms, either variations on capitalisation or using homoglyphs, are unacceptable and may incur legal action.

 ## License
 [license]: #license